Teen Relationship Abuse

 - Talk about people in sexual ways or talk about sex like it's a game or contest?

 - Pressure you to have or force you to have unprotected sex?

-- Stalk you?
-This can include constantly texting or calling you to find out where you are and who you're with.
-You might think that's about caring, but it's really about controlling the relationship.
+- Constantly text you or call you to find out where you are and who you're with?
+You might think that's about caring, but it's really about controlling your relationship.